-The blower is directly driven by belts from the engine and the other than belt tension and lubrication the blower is easy to operate.
-The operating pressure is controlled by the number of disks on the pressure relief arrangement and need not be adjusted.
+The blower is belt-driven by the engine.
+The main operating issues are tensioning the belt and lubrication the blower assembly.
+The operating pressure is controlled by the number of disks on the pressure relief arrangement and does not need to be adjusted.